olinickalls/R4-Teaching/README.md

 Each subfolder contains a mini-project that has been created specifically for the R4 lectures.

-Each project has its own `requirements.txt` file which can instruct Python to install all the necessary packages from the Python Package Index (PyPI).
+Each project has its own `requirements.txt` file which can instruct Python to install all the necessary packages from the online Python Package Index (PyPI).
 You will need an internet connection for this.
 Some of the packages are fairly large (several hundred MB) so plan accordingly.

 In general, when I include command line text or filenames they will appear `like this`.
 I use Windows, so unless otherwise specified, they will be suitable for the Windows command line (`cmd.exe`).
 Should there be enough demand, I will add Mac shell and maybe Linux shell (Bash) commands as well.

+How to use a `requirements.txt` file?
+Firstly, make sure you are in the correct virtual environment (if you are using them- it is recommended!) and the same directory as the file, then type:

+`python -m pip install -r requirements.txt`

+(NB- I am using `python` - this may not be the case in your system- specifically MacOs, where you may need to use `python3` instead)

 I strongly advise you to spend the time to understand (or at least use) _virtual environments_.
 This allows you to separate python 'environments', and allow different versions of installed packages to exist on your computer at the same time.
-This may not make much sense initially and it can be confusing at first, however feel free to ignore these as they are not totally necessary while you start out.
+However, at the same time, do feel free to ignore this.
+They are not absolutely necessary while you are just starting out.

-If you find yourself requiring Tensorflow 1.x installed for one project but need Tensorflow version 2.x for another, using virtual environments is the best way to go.

 ### Installing Packages in Python